 Silver Alert issued for McAllen woman

-The McAllen Police Department have issued a Silver Alert for a McAllen woman who has been missing since Monday.
+The McAllen Police Department issued a Silver Alert for a woman who has been missing since Monday.

 Hilda Cuellar Salinas, 85, is diagnosed with cognitive impairment and was last seen at the 1900 block of north 24th Street.

-Officials believe Salinas' disappearance poses a credible threat to their own health and safety.
+Officials believe Salinas' disappearance poses a credible threat to her own health and safety.

 News Video